29LT Baseet Type System:

 29LT Baseet type system consists of 16 styles; 8 Standard styles and 8 Slanted styles.
 The styles are: Thin, Thin Slanted, Extra Light, Extra Light Slanted, Light, Light Slanted, Regular, Slanted, Medium, Medium Slanted, Bold, Bold Slanted, Extra Bold, Extra Bold Slanted, Black, and Black Slanted.

-The standard Arabic style is inspired by the Modern Kufic and Naskh calligraphic styles; while the slanted Arabic style is instigated by the Eastern Kufic and Naskh calligraphic styles.
+The standard Arabic style is inspired by the Modern Kufic and Naskh calligraphic styles; while the slanted Arabic style is inspired by the Eastern Kufic and Naskh calligraphic styles.
 The Latin counterpart is based on mono-spaced style.

 29LT Baseet Description: